DNAcastigator/Chromatin-Dynamics-as-a-Precursor-to-Genetic-Evolution-in-Heliconius-erato-Speciation/README.md

 ## TUTORIALS

-After the peaks have been identified for each sample, the first step is to select the right peaks subset, count the reads and identify the peaks that are unique and the ones that are shared among two pair of populations -> [ATAC-seq analysis](https://github.com/DNAcastigator/summer-project/blob/main/ATAC-seq%20analysis.md) (tutorial)
+After the peaks have been identified for each sample, the first step is to select the right peaks subset, count the reads, and identify the peaks that are unique and the ones that are shared among two pair of populations -> [ATAC-seq analysis](https://github.com/DNAcastigator/summer-project/blob/main/ATAC-seq%20analysis.md) (tutorial)

 The following step is to perform Differential accessibility analysis ->[ATAC-peaks DA](https://github.com/DNAcastigator/summer-project/blob/main/Differential%20Accessibility%20ATAC-peaks.md) (tutorial)